 Tookitaki's AMLS and AFC Ecosystem offer financial institutions a comprehensive solution for detecting and preventing financial crime, delivering a range of benefits that can improve compliance and prevent financial crime.
 These platforms provide sharper detection capabilities, improved collaboration through the AFC ecosystem, better compliance support, and increased efficiency through automation.

 Specifically, Tookitaki's proprietary technology can help financial institutions detect patterns and anomalies indicative of financial crime, providing the ability to uncover hidden money trails and stay ahead of criminals.
-The AFC ecosystem offers a platform for institutions to share knowledge and collaborate on fighting financial crime, with the Typology Repository enabling sharing of information on common money-laundering techniques and typologies, making it easier to detect and prevent such activities.
+The AFC ecosystem offers a platform for institutions to share knowledge and collaborate on fighting financial crime.
+The Typology Repository enables sharing of information on common money-laundering techniques and typologies, making detecting and preventing such activities easier.

 Join Tookitaki's AFC Ecosystem and See a Demo of AFC-Integrated AML Software